The Favored Circle

 Publishing history

-The Favored Circle was first published by The MIT Press (Cambridge, MA) in hardcover in 1998.
+The Favored Circle was first published by The MIT Press (Cambridge, MA) in hardcover in .
 They later published it in paperback in 2002.
 A Portuguese edition by Editora da Universidade de Brasília, was published in 2004.
 Very many thanks to Dr Sylvia Ficher who took upon herself the unthankful task of translation, all because she thought it was a Good Idea.
-And no thanks to The MIT Press foreign editions department, who have been completely clueless throughout the entire process.

 Brazilian edition, Círculo Privilegiado, Editora da Universidade de Brasília, 2004.